 In RGWPutObj, these buffers are rgw_obj_stripe_size=4M by default, which results in good compression.
 In multisite sync, we compress buffers as they come in from libcurl, which defaults to 16k blocks - this results in a significant size overhead - both in the actual compression ratio, and the size of the compression_block array stored in the user.rgw.compression attribute.

-#1 Updated by Casey Bodley about 1 year ago
+#1 Updated by Casey Bodley over 2 years ago

 I was unable to increase libcurl's buffer size above 16k.
 This issue was raised at https://github.com/curl/curl/issues/2372.